How Fashion Choices Can Boost Your Mental Health & Mood

 You don’t need an expensive wardrobe to reap the mental health benefits of fashion.
 Thrift stores, clothing swaps, and capsule wardrobes are budget-friendly ways to curate a style that supports your emotional well-being.

-Here's a more detailed look at how fashion choices can boost mental health:
+Here is a more detailed look at how your daily fashion choices can actively boost your mental health:

 A well-organized and curated wardrobe can reduce feelings of overwhelm and anxiety.